maduce/defcad-repo/README.md

 # Notice
-This code is deprecated and all future development has been moved to [fosscad-repo](https://github.com/maduce/fosscad-repo).
+This code is deprecated and all future development has been moved to the [fosscad-repo](https://github.com/maduce/fosscad-repo) repository.

 # License